 Sunday lunch will be kosher, pareve (dairy-free), and nut-free, catered by Nava Creative Kosher Cuisine and will include salad, fruit, and dessert.
 Dairy-free and gluten-free diets can be accommodated.
 All food served meets BCK standards.
 Make your selection when you register.

 No problem.
 Pay what you can.
 Nobody should miss out on LimmudVan just because of money.
-You will find a “Pay what you can” option on the registration form, or phone our Registrar at 778-300-5803.
+You will find a “Pay what you can” option on the registration form, or phone our Registrar once registration has opened.

-If you don’t want to register online or you’d rather pay by cheque, please talk to our registrar.
-Phone 778-300-5803 and leave a message.
-A real human being will call you back to assist with any questions and help you finalize registeration. >
+If you don’t want to register online or you’d rather pay by cheque, please talk to our registrar, after registration has opened.
+You’ll be able to leave a phone message.
+A real human being will call you back to assist with any questions and help you finalize registration. >

 Limmud Vancouver is one of over 80 Limmud events held around the world by local communities.
 Limmud is an independent organisation, unattached to any denominational movement or Jewish institutional organisation, and is run almost entirely by volunteers.